-This year, the Class of 2016 includes students from Canada, the People's Republic of China, Gemany, India, Malaysia, Singapore, South Korea, Switzerland, Thailand, and Turkey.
+This year, the Class of 2017 includes students from Brazil, Canada, the People's Republic of China, Italy, Qatar, Romania, Serbia, Singapore, South Korea, Taiwan, Turkey, the United Kingdom, and Vietnam.

-The most competitive international applicants offering these curriculums usually present 3 "A-Level" exams (physics is required) with grades of a least "A" or "B." For those applicants offering the IB curriculum, competitive applicants present scores of "6" or "7" on their IB exams, including their "predicted" grades.
+We consider each applicant in the context of his/her school, and we accept applications from all curriculums.
+This includes, but is not limited to, the IGCSE, O, AS, A Level curriculums, as well as Cambridge Pre-U, AP, IB, and local public options to satisfy high school course requirements.
+The most competitive international applicants offering the IGSCE curriculums usually present 3 "A-Level" exams (physics is required) with grades of a least "A" or "B." For those applicants offering the IB curriculum, competitive applicants present scores of "6" or "7" on their IB exams, including their "predicted" grades.

 Please have all letters of recommendations and any other letters, research papers, etc. you submit in your application translated into English.
 The Freshman Admissions committee is familiar with most international education systems, therefore it is not necessary to translate grades on transcripts.
 Please do ensure that the course names are translated.
 Also, please only forward the application materials that we require.
 It is not necessary to send in additional certificates, diplomas or copies of awards with your application.

 Please forward only the information that we require.
 You may list your awards and accomplishments on the Common Application.
 Do not submit additional diplomas or certificates.

 Applicants who are not U.S.citizens nor hold Permanent Residency status at the time of submitting their application must apply as an international students.
 Applicants who note they are Permanent Residents are required to supply a copy of their green card.